Paul-Lez/dedekind-kummer-theorem/README.md

 # dedekind-kummer-theorem

-This is a Repo on which I am planning (as soon as I find some time to organise it!) to store some of the code I wrote in Lean during summer 2021 to prove the [Dedekind-Kummer theorem](https://kconrad.math.uconn.edu/blurbs/gradnumthy/dedekindf.pdf).
+This is a repo on which I am planning (as soon as I find some time to organise it!) to store some of the code I wrote in Lean during summer 2021 to prove the [Dedekind-Kummer theorem](https://kconrad.math.uconn.edu/blurbs/gradnumthy/dedekindf.pdf).

 Most of what I wrote have already made its way into mathlib :
 - [Results about sums of ideals in Dedekind domains](https://github.com/leanprover-community/mathlib/pull/9055),